AurelianSpodarec/Solid-Ground---SCSS-Framework/README.md

 A way to manage a robust project with a pragmatic approach, combining methodologies and my experience (not limited), thata promotes consistency, maintanability, scalability and teamwork.

 These days you have soo many methodologies and way of doing things.
 It's just overwhelming.
 You have BEM, SMACSS, OOCSS, ACSS, ITCC..
 WTF?!
+I like to take big chunks from them and combine.

 The key is to understand the concepts behind how to utilize each concept to it's potential.